 Salt water can damage a dog’s coat, so after any ocean dips take the time to hose them down with fresh water.

 Don’t let your pet stay wet!
 For some dogs, staying wet can lead to skin irritations, otherwise known as “hot spots.”
 These can be a source of discomfort and infection for your pet.

 Insects also enjoy the nice weather and if they are a pest to us they may be a pest to your dog and cat as well.

 Black Flies, Maine’s own special nemesis, seem to love to feast on the tender underbellies of both dogs and cats.
 While some pets are oblivious, some react the same way we do, itching, scratching, and the equivalent of pet cursing.
 There are several insect repellents that are safe to use on pets that will help keep black fly and mosquito bites to a minimum.
-We sell and prefer Cedarcide Original, Cedarcide TickShield Extra Strength, and U-Tick-Me-Off.
+Stop by and see the latest products we have in the store to combat these pesky pets.
 Before using an insect repellent for humans on your pet, read the label.
 Many products for humans, even kids, may not be safe for pets.

 During the summer months our pets are at risk of getting heartworm from a mosquito bite.
 This parasitic worm is more of a threat to dogs, but even in cats it can be fatal.
 Discuss heartworm testing and prevention with your pet’s veterinarian at their annual exam.